-4. Federal Excise Tax
+5. Federal Excise Tax

 DF is subject to a 2% (1% if certain criteria are met) federal excise tax on net investment income, including realized gains on donated securities based on tax cost basis as defined in the Code.
-Deferred excise taxes were provided at 2% of the unrealized gain as calculated using the tax cost basis for 2015 and 2014.
 The expense for federal excise tax is as follows:

+2016 2015

-2015 2014 Current provision \$ 818,241 \$ 230,518 Deferred (benefit) provision (370,392) 370,392 Federal excise tax expense \$ 447,849 \$ 600,910
+Current provision \$ 363,025 \$ 818,241

+Deferred (benefit) provision (370,392)

+Federal excise tax expense \$ 363,025 \$ 447,849

 DF recognizes a tax benefit from an uncertain position only if it is more likely than not that the position is sustainable, based solely on its technical merits and consideration of the relevant taxing authority's widely understood administrative practices and precedents.
 If this threshold is met, DF measures the tax benefit as the largest amount of benefit that is greater than fifty percent likely of being realized upon ultimate settlement.
-No interest or penalties were accrued or recorded during the period ended December 31, 2015 and 2014.
+DF may recognize interest and, if applicable, penalties for any uncertain tax positions.
+No interest or penalties were accrued or recorded during the period ended December 31, 2016 and 2015.
 DF does not anticipate any significant increase or decrease to unrecognized tax benefits during the next twelve months.

-5. Related Party Transactions
+6. Related Party Transactions

-During the year and period ended December 31, 2015 and 2014, financial manager fees of \$137,500 and \$100,000, recruiting fees of \$22,300 and \$67,500, legal fees of \$90,000 and \$54,917, rent expenses of \$214,926 and \$51,752, and other expenses of \$161,472 and \$40,551 were contributed by affiliates on behalf of DF.
-They were accounted for under "Contributions in-kind" in the Statement of Activities and Changes in Net Assets.
-In addition, all contributions of cash and marketable securities were contributed by affiliates for benefit of DF.
+During the years ended December 31, 2016 and 2015, financial manager fees of \$170,000 and \$137,500, recruiting fees of \$5,000 and \$22,300, legal fees of \$33,733 and \$90,000, rent expenses of \$181,235 and \$214,926, and other expenses of \$106,702 and \$161,472 were contributed by affiliates on behalf of DF.
+They were accounted for under "Contributions in-kind" in the Statements of Activities and Changes in Net Assets.
+In addition, all contributions of cash and marketable securities were contributed by affiliates for the benefit of DF.